top of page

 AmeriCorps 3_edited.jpg

-These members assist youth with their homework in afterschool tutoring, individualized reading and class-like programming.
-Which provides them with basic computer skills and knowledge, all while helping them reach their obtainable goals.
-Including there parents for peer/family social events.
+Members assist youth with homework in afterschool tutoring, individualized reading, and educational programming such as basic computer skills, all while helping them reach obtainable goals.
+Parents and guardians are included in peer/family social events.

-Members serving in this capacity strive to combat temporary crisis and homelessness.
-While serving, they are able to assist their service site with the intake process, preparation or distributing food, and implementing a plan to support the person or family in need.
+Members serving here are working to combat temporary crisis and homelessness, assisting their service sites with the intake process, preparation or distribution of food, and implementation of support plans for individuals or families.

 AmeriCorps